How To Maximize Your Self-pour Venue Sales

 How To Execute It: Your business can host a paint and vino event through video chat, where customers can RSVP and will pay a designated fee.
 You can then deliver or have them pick up materials including paints, brushes, canvases, and a bottle of wine of their choosing.
 This is a great way for friends or family to spend some time together while also getting creative and supporting their favorite restaurant/bar.
 It’s also another great way to get some attention on social media and advertise your business for free.

-For more tips, visit events ideas here, but keep in mind that many of these will need a bit of tweak due to COVID.
+For more tips, check out these events ideas, but keep in mind that many of these will need a bit of tweak due to COVID.

 8. Virtual Wine/Beer Tasting